 It is also forgotten that Western countries actively support bad leaders in Africa.
 Human Rights Watch has in harsh terms repeatedly criticised Western donors that aid donated to Ethiopia, might be allocated to the Ethiopian military, which again is accused of serious human rights violations against the local population.

 In 2015, the EU allocated € 200 million to Africa’s answer to North Korea, Eritrea.
 The Financial Times directly links a lack of democracy to a higher risk of famine.
-When the EU, among others, supports bad leaders, we contribute to laying the foundation for autocratic regimes paving the way for famine by preventing democracy in taking root.
+When the EU, among others, supports bad leaders, we contribute to laying the foundation for autocratic regimes paving the way for famine by preventing democracy from taking root.

 Kryvi also ignores that several African countries are struggling with the negative impacts of the accumulated debt and the neo-liberalist demands made by the World Bank and the International Monetary Fund during the Cold War.